Shreesha-S/Housing-app/README.md

 # Housing-app
+---
+##Summary
-This app provides an efficient way to search for houses for rent.
-Searching of houses is based on optimal location from various locations like schools,offices,etc. This app also tries to find optimal based on analysis of facebook profile of individuals.
+This django app provides an efficient way to search for the best locality and houses in and around that locality to rent/buy.

+Optimal location is computed based on various data like the location of schools, colleges, offices, etc. visited by the family members.
+The houses listed are scraped from the Housing.com and commonfloor.com search portals.